minetest-mods/subterrane/README.md

 This mod was based off of Caverealms by HeroOfTheWinds, which was in turn based off of Subterrain by Paramat.

-It is intended as a utility mod for other mods to use when creating a more interesting underground experience in Minetest, primarily through the creation of enormous underground "natural" caverns with biome-based features.
+It is intended as a utility mod for other mods to use when creating a more interesting underground experience in Minetest, primarily through the creation of enormous underground "natural" caverns with hooks to add custom decorations.
 Installing this mod by itself will not do anything.
+This mod depends in turn on the [mapgen_helper](https://github.com/minetest-mods/mapgen_helper) mod.

 The API has the following methods: